Astzesk/challenge-python-cash-machine/README.md

 #### Example 1 - Main Description

 The current code of the constructor has two variables, and every variable contains an input method with a message.
 The first variable is the `price` used for the first parameter of the `Program` constructor.
-The `payment` variable only accepts the **payment values permitted** located in the `Invoice` class.
+The `payment` variable only accepts the **payment values permitted** located in the `Invoice` class if the `payment` variable has been into the second parameter of the constructor.
 The `Program` constructor gets the arguments before running the `pay` method.
 The `pay` method is essential to execute all functionalities to obtain the getting change and the number of coins and banknotes.

 **main.py file**
 ```python